soundpress/RulesOfNYC/docs/c01/index.rst

       (i) When "Type A" valve is installed, the air pressure in sprinkler systems under such dry-pipe valve control shall not exceed forty (40) pounds per square inch, nor be permitted to fall below twenty-five (25) pounds per square inch, nor shall it be less than one-sixth (1/6) of the water pressure in any case.
 The air compressor shall have a capacity of not less than eleven (11) cubic feet per minute and the air supply for the pump shall be taken, if possible, from a room containing dry air, or it shall be passed through a drying chamber containing calcium chloride, in order to avoid the introduction of moisture into the system.
 The air pressure on such dry-pipe systems shall be maintained throughout the year.
 Not more than the following number of heads shall be controlled by one "Type A" dry-pipe valve:

-      (ii) For standard one-half (1/2) inch heads     400
+      (ii) For standard one-half (1/2) inch heads.....400

-      (iii) For Conran one (1) inch heads     100
+      (iii) For Conran one (1) inch heads.....100

-      (iv) For Conran one and one-quarter (1 1/4) inch heads      64
+      (iv) For Conran one and one-quarter (1 1/4) inch heads.....64

    Where equipped with an approved quick-opening device the following number of heads may be controlled by one "Type A" dry-pipe valve:

-      (v) For Conran one (1) inch heads     150
+      (v) For Conran one (1) inch heads.....150

-      (vii) For Conran one and one-quarter (1 1/4) inch heads     96
+      (vii) For Conran one and one-quarter (1 1/4) inch heads.....96

       (viii) When "Type B" valve is installed the actuating alarm system shall be designed to operate at a temperature lower than that required to open the sprinkler heads, and all connections between the alarm system and the dry-pipe valve shall be adequately protected against injury of any kind.
 When required by the administrative official having jurisdiction, the dead end of every feed main in such dry-pipe system shall be provided with an air relief valve or vent, so constructed as to be normally open in order to permit the free escape of air from the system, but to close automatically against the escape of water.
 Not more than the following number of heads shall be controlled by one "Type B" dry-pipe valve:

-      (ix) For standard one-half (1/2) inch heads     600
+      (ix) For standard one-half (1/2) inch heads.....600

-      (x) For Conran one (1) inch heads     150
+      (x) For Conran one (1) inch heads.....150

-      (xi) For Conran one and one-quarter (1 1/4) inch heads      96
+      (xi) For Conran one and one-quarter (1 1/4) inch heads.....96

    (6) Alarm valve.
 All automatic wet pipe sprinkler systems shall be equipped with an alarm valve so constructed that a flow of water through a one-half (1/2) inch orifice will operate an electric or mechanical gong.
-When an electrically operated alarm is installed in connection with an alarm valve or dry pipe valve, the installation shall be made in conformity with the provision of § 10-02(mm).
+When an electrically operated alarm is installed in connection with an alarm valve or dry pipe valve, the installation shall be made in conformity with the provision of 2 RCNY § 10-02(mm).

 (mm) High and low water.
 Electric Alarm on Gravity and Pressure Tanks.
 All gravity tanks shall be equipped with a device to indicate when the water falls below or rises above the normal level in the tank, with an indicator and alarm located in the engineers' room near the pump.
 All gravity and pressure tanks shall be equipped with a high and low alarm as hereinafter specified.
 The high and low gravity and the high and low pressure electric alarm shall be so constructed and arranged that when the water falls below or rises above the normal level in the gravity tank, and when the pressure falls below or rises above the predetermined level in the pressure tank, an audible and visible signal will be given in either the pump room or engineer's room.
 The audible signaling device for high and low water and high and low pressure electric alarm shall consist of a vibrating gong of at least 3 inches in diameter of the enclosed type and arranged for conduit installation, the same to be operated automatically from an approved device indicating the level of water in the gravity tank and from the pressure gauge of pressure tank.
 The audible signaling device for the alarm and dry pipe valves shall consist of an enclosed type 6-inch vibrating gong arranged for conduit installation.
 A closed circuit annunciator shall be provided in connection with the alarm system.
 The high and low toll-tale electric connections shall be so constructed that it will not be affected by moisture and the parts shall be heavy and rugged.
 The float shall be of approved type.
 All wiring shall be installed in iron or steel conduits and the installation shall be in accordance with the provisions of Chapter 9 of the Code of Ordinances.
 Only approved closed circuit systems shall be installed.
 Control panels to operate the signaling equipment must be approved by the Board of Standards and Appeals.
 The control cabinet shall be located in the engineer's or pump room where it will be under the supervision of the person in charge of the sprinkler system.
 The following sources of energy may be employed and are given in their order of preference: